RaspberryPiFoundation/scratch-curriculum/en-GB/Additional Projects/Snowball Fight/Snowball Fight.md

 + The bear could move around so that it's harder to hit;
 + You could add snowflakes or birds that stop the snowball;

-+ You could add a second player, so that you could both throw snowballs at the bear... or eachother!
++ You could add a second player, so that you could both throw snowballs at the bear... or each other!